SilkRose/Pony/stories/letters-from-a-hat/letters-from-a-hat-meta.md

-# Letters Between Lost Friends
+# Letters From a Hat

 ## Synopsis:
 Letters sent to the mane 6 and their reply.